The joint bidiagonalization method for large GSVD computations in finite precision: The JBD process in finite precision

-Therefore, we could obtain the upper bounds of $\|B_{k}\|$ and $\|\widehat{B}_{k}\|$\footnote{Here we use the result of an exercise from Higham's book \cite[Chapter6, Probelms 6.14]{Higham2002}, which gives the upper bound of the $p$-norm of a row/column sparse matrix.}:
+Therefore, we have established the following lemma. \begin{Lem} In finite precision, we have\footnote{Here we use the result of an exercise from \cite[Chapter 6, Problem 6.14]{Higham2002}, which gives an upper bound for the $p$-norm of a row/column sparse matrix.}